giangndm/cv/index.md

 8xFF Foundation, **Open-source decentralized network and media server for global scale streaming platform**, all services are built with Rust.
 The network is applied in the next generation of Lumi Vietnam IoT Platform, which serves nearly 100k concurrent devices.

 `2021-2023`
-Bluesea Ltd, Research and develop **a decentralized network for global scale realtime multimedia communications**.
+Bluesea Network Co.,Ltd, Research and develop **a decentralized network for global scale realtime multimedia communications**.
 Create new routing algorithm which solves latency and scale problems in decentralized networks, especially in realtime multimedia communications.
 Submit patent for the new routing algorithm.
 All services are built with Rust.

 `2020`
 OWS Vietnam, Jsc, Designed and developed **A CCTV cloud platform**.
 Optimized for low-latency and low-spec edge devices with lightweight C++ WebRTC library.
 Support both live view and recording.